avdssrk/UART_Virtex6/README.md

   <img src="https://github.com/avdssrk/UART_Virtex6/blob/main/images/baud_rate.png" width="1150" title="baud_rate_gen">
 </p>

+If we are using 9600 buad rate and 16x method, then the required frequency of the output should be 9600x16= 153600 Hz.
+But in case of Virtex-6 ML605 board the available clock is 66MHz.
+So we use counter to generate the ticks.
+The mod of the counter is 66M/(9600x16) = 429.6875.
+Approximately we use Mod-430 counter.
+When the count==430(starting with count=1), the output of baud rate generator will be HIGH.
+In this way we generate the output of the baud rate generator, the clk for the Tx and Rx modules.

 # Transmitter
 If we want to send a 8bit data 01101011 the signal will be as shown below.